 Isle of Wight Local Studies and Martime Collections

 Isle of Wight Local Studies

 If you have an interest in local history then you might like to visit the Local Studies Collection.
 The Collection includes books, newspapers, journals, parish magazines, trade directories and electoral registers and is constantly growing as new items are published.
-Most of the Collection is held at Library Headquarters near Cowes but some items are in the County Record Office in Newport.
+Some of the collection is held at Library HQ, Lord Louis Library, Orchard St, Newport PO30 1LL while other material is in the County Record Office in Newport.

 Tel: 01983 823821 or e-mail: email@example.com